If you would like to contact Smithfield Foods UK you can write, phone or use the contact form on this page.

 Organisation structure, business and its supply chains

 SF UK is wholly owned by Smithfield Foods Inc. (US), which is a wholly owned subsidiary of WH Group Limited (HKEX: 0288).

 SF UK imports pork and poultry products from group owned businesses in Poland, Animex Foods zoo sp k (Animex) and Romania, Smithfield Prod SRL (Prod).
 There are currently 11 production sites in Poland and 4 in Romania.
 Livestock is sourced from a combination of company owned and contracted farms, as well as procuring on the open market.

 SF UK does not own any manufacturing or distribution assets in the UK and all UK supply chain activities related to the distribution and storage of products is outsourced to third parties.

 Effectiveness in ensuring trafficking is not taking place - Due Diligence Processes

 Smithfield Foods Ltd is an AB member of SEDEX (Supply Ethical Data Exchange), a not-for profit organisation which is dedicated to driving improvements and ethical business practices in global supply chains.
 Animex and all its production sites are B members of SEDEX.
 Prod is not a member of SEDEX.
 A requirement of membership is the completion of a Supplier Audit Questionnaire (SAQ), enabling both our organisation and our customers (who are members of SEDEX) to view the ethical data of the supply sites.
-In addition some of our customers require production sites to undertake a SM ETA Ethical Audit as a condition of ongoing supply.
+In the last 12 months 2 of the Animex production plants have undergone a SMETA Ethical Audit, which means a total of 4 sites have now been audited.
+This is a condition of ongoing supply by certain customers.